bioinformatics-core-shared-training/data-sharing/slides.md

 ---
 # How to share data?

-Store, describe and deposit your data in **suitable** public data repositories and add a **link to your data** in your publication
+Store, describe and deposit your data in **suitable and trusted** public data repositories and add a **link to your data** in your publication

 ![](images/warning.png) with exceptions for personal and sensitive data: do not collect it!
 Use anonymized data instead.

 Unsure if your strategy is right?
-Contact UIS Information Management team at mailto:informationmanagement@uis.cam.ac.uk
+Contact UIS Information Management team at [informationmanagement@uis.cam.ac.uk](mailto:informationmanagement@uis.cam.ac.uk)

 ----
 # Repositories for datasets